ArnoClaes/Hybrid-Content-Based-Read-Enhanced-ALS/README.md

 ![Item Similarity Output](https://github.com/ArnoClaes/Hybrid-Content-Based-Read-Enhanced-ALS/blob/master/Pics/Simmatrix.png "Ouput I-S")

  #### Popularity Score
+ The last step in the content-based part, is the calculation of the popularity score.
+This score will be used to scale the similarity.
+When the Collaborative Filtering threshold is not met, the more populare items are upscalled.
+When, on the contrary, the threshold is met, we aim to push less popular items: **novelty**.
  ### 2. Collaborative Filtering
  Our collaborative filtering method is an extension on the View Enhanced Matrix Factorization introduced by [Ding et al. (2018)](https://github.com/dingjingtao/View_enhanced_ALS).
 The main differences are:
  - Application to informative article database instead of e-commerce platform